 - A loss of energy

-- Feelings of fatigue
+- Feelings of fatigue or persistent exhaustion

 - Engaging in physical actions like pacing or hand-wringing

 - An inability to concentrate or make decisions

 - Persistent thoughts of suicide, self-harm, or low self-worth

 Patients must see a medical professional to confirm a diagnosis of depression.
 It can mimic the effects of other medical conditions like brain tumors or thyroid problems.
 A doctor can rule out any other causes of depression-like illnesses.
 They may also recognize any ties between depression and alcohol abuse.

 People who suffer from depression are more than likely willing to do anything to feel better.
 That includes abusing substances to experience a short time span of relief.
 Especially troublesome with feelings of overwhelming persistent sadness.
 In many cases, the convenience and availability of alcohol make its use a popular outlet.